Blane245/musicgenerator/README.md

     The glissando speed is such that $\mu$ is zero, providing to rising and falling glissandi, $\sigma$ is proportional the sonic density $\delta$
 * The Possion Distribution is used to create a composition for a stochastic generator. $$\varphi(k)=\frac {\lambda}{k!}e^{-\lambda}$$ where $\lambda$ is the average number of sound events in each time interval, and $k$ is the number of events.
 * The first law of Continuous Probability is to determine the duration of a voice instance for a stochastic generator. $$\varphi(x)=ce^{-cx}dx$$ where $c$ is the density of events.
-* The second law of Continuois probability is used by the stochastic generator to determine intervals of pitch, intensity, density, pan.
+* The second law of Continuous probability is used by the stochastic generator to determine intervals of pitch, intensity, density, pan.
 $$\varphi(j)=\frac {2}{a}(1-\frac {j}{a})dj$$

 It should be noted that CMG does not use the gain values of the Gain node or the panner values of a Panner node in the Web API.
 It also set the sample playback rate to one as resampling is done by the source building engines. getPresetNode.tsx and buildPresetSample.tsx functions.
 These are a rather complex routine and is described in detail in the Sample Generation section.